Structural parameters and possible association of the Ultra-Faint Dwarfs Pegasus III and Pisces II from deep Hubble Space Telescope photometry: Discussion

-Now we investigate how future measurements could improve upon current information to constrain an association between Peg~III and Psc~II. \textit{Gaia} will operate much longer, optimistically achieving a baseline of 11 years.
+Based on \textit{Gaia} eDR3 measurements alone, it is unlikely for the possibility of an association between Peg~III and Psc~II to be further constrained. \textit{Gaia} will operate much longer, however, optimistically achieving a baseline of 11 years.
 Since proper motion errors of continuously observing telescopes scale with time to the power of $-1.5$ (e.g., \citealt{Lindegren_21a}), the precision achievable with the final \textit{Gaia} data release would be approximately 36 and 30~km~s$^{-1}$ for Peg~III and Psc~II, respectively.
 This precision could already be met and surpassed using \textit{HST} now.
 We estimate the achievable precision using the data described here as a first epoch and with a second epoch taken as outlined in \citet{Kallivayalil_15}.
 A new measurement with \textit{HST} imaging taken in 2023 (a six-year baseline) would measure the transverse velocity to a precision in both dimensions of 30.3~km~s$^{-1}$ for Peg~III and 24.5~km~s$^{-1}$ for Psc~II.

-Repeating the Monte Carlo simulation with the estimated \textit{HST} errors, we obtain a median $V_\mathrm{diff}${=}46~km~s$^{-1}$ from the associated cases.
-A velocity difference of this size or smaller occurs with a 4.7\% probability in the unassociated case.
-If a velocity difference less than $\sim$50~km~s$^{-1}$ was observed, the small probability from the unassociated Monte Carlo cases, combined with the already small probability of similar line-of-sight velocities and distances (2.5\%, see Section~\ref{subsec:bound}), would almost completely rule out a chance association.

-Given a longer baseline, \textit{HST}(-like) observations taken with \textit{HST}, \textit{JWST}, or the \textit{Roman Space Telescope} could measure the velocity well enough to prove that the two systems are associated with each other.
-For example, observations taken in 2034 would give a full transverse velocity error of 19.4~km~s$^{-1}$, smaller than the current Galactocentric velocity difference ($\sim$20.6~km~s$^{-1}$).
+If a velocity difference less than $\sim$50~km~s$^{-1}$ was observed, we would be able to exclude the possibility of a chance association at a confidence level of at least 95\% (see Appendix \ref{app:prec} for detailed calculations).